parrt/msds501/notes/programming.md

 And then we drag the formula down the column so that it is applied to each element of the unit price column.
 The  best way to think about the map pattern is "*transform one sequence into another by applying an operator or function.*"

-What we're actually doing, though, is traversing the elements in one sequence, deriving new values, and injecting the new value into a new sequence:
+What we're actually doing, though, is traversing the elements in one sequence, deriving new values, and injecting the computed value into a new sequence:

 <img src=images/map-discount-op.png width=390>